Questions and Answers

 What is required to ship JAS-eligible organic products to the U.S.?

-Products must be certified to the JAS organic standards and must meet all USDA organic labeling requirements (including compliant use of the USDA organic seal).
-Organic products must be associated with an electronic NOP Import Certificate completed by a certifying agent accredited by the USDA or Japanese government.
-The Import Certificate must include the following statement: “Certified in compliance with the terms of the U.S.-Japan Organic Equivalence Arrangement.”
+Organic products must be associated with an NOP Import Certificate issued by a certifying agent accredited by the Japanese government.
+The NOP Import Certificate must include the following statement: “Certified in compliance with the terms of the U.S.-Japan Organic Equivalence Arrangement.”
 See below for more on NOP Import Certificates.

 Can products not regulated by the JAS law be sold as organic in the U.S.?